nectario/grownet/docs/SPATIAL_FOCUS.md

 - `bbox` tuple `(row_min, row_max, col_min, col_max)`

 Metrics prefer the furthest‑downstream `OutputLayer2D` frame; if no non‑zero output is present, they fall back to the input frame.

+### Even kernels & “same” padding — center rule

+When `padding="same"` and the kernel has an even size (e.g., `2×2`, `4×4`), the “center” of a window is defined by flooring the midpoint and then clamping to image bounds:

+- center row = `r0 + kh // 2`
+- center col = `c0 + kw // 2`

+These indices are clamped to bounds: `row ∈ [0, H-1]`, `col ∈ [0, W-1]`.
+For `"valid"` padding the same center rule applies within each valid window.

+### C++ parity notes

+`Region::connectLayersWindowed` implements deterministic `InputLayer2D → OutputLayer2D` mapping using the center rule above.
+For non‑`OutputLayer2D` destinations it currently connects each participating source pixel to all destination neurons (deterministic fan‑out) as a stopgap until selective 2D context propagation is added.

 ### Quick demo